Event shapes and Inclusive Hadron Spectra at FCC-ee energies: Abstract

 \section{Abstract}

-We present a comprehensive analysis of hadronic final states produced in $e^+e^-$ annihilations at the planned FCC-ee center-of-mass energies of 91.2, 160, 240, and 365 GeV using Monte Carlo simulations with PYTHIA.
-The distortions on event shape variables at high center-of-mass-energies is investigated considering initial state photon radiation and backgrounds from hadronic decays of Z pairs, W pairs, top-quark pairs, and Higgs.
-An extraction of the strong coupling constant $\alpha_{\text{s}}$ is performed through fits of the Thrust and C-parameter distributions to perturbative QCD predictions at next-to-next-to-leading-order (NNLO) precision.
-The study further probes soft gluon dynamics through charged particle multiplicities and momentum distributions, comparing the energy evolution of their mean values with previous experiments.
-The learning from this phenomenological work provide a reference for future experimental QCD studies at high-energy electron-positron colliders.
+We analyze hadronic final states of $e^+e^-$ annihilation through event shape observables, Thrust and C-parameter, and inclusive hadron spectra at the planned center-of-mass (c.m.)~energies of the Future Circular Electron-Positron Collider (FCC-ee).
+Collision data is produced using Monte Carlo event generation in PYTHIA at 91.2, 160, 240, and 365 GeV.
+Distortions of event shapes due to initial-state photon radiation and background decays of Z pairs, W pairs, top-quark pairs, and Higgs bosons are investigated.
+An extraction of the strong coupling $\alpha_{\text{s}}$ is performed by fitting event shape distributions to perturbative QCD predictions at next-to-next-to-leading-order (NNLO) accuracy, and the sources of systematic uncertainties at high c.m.~energies are discussed.
+Soft gluon dynamics is examined through charged particle multiplicities and momentum distributions, and energy evolution of mean values is compared with prior experimental results.
+The inferences from this phenomenological study provide a reference to QCD studies at future high-energy $e^+e^-$ colliders.